wendyverdonk93/docs/content/api/payment_methods/post_order_afterpay.md

 ----------------
 __customer__ | object

-Contains the customer's personal information.
-The values for `first_name` and `last_name` require at least 2 characters.
+The customer's personal information.
+Format: Minimum two characters for the `first_name` and `last_name`.

 ----------------
 __delivery__ | object